uyotew/sudo-ku/README.md

 $ chown root: /etc/sudokuers
 $ chmod 644 /etc/sudokuers

+if you want pam authentication: use the flag -Dpam when running zig build (not zig build gen) and paste the following two lines into /etc/pam.d/sudo-ku

+#%PAM-1.0
+auth		include		system-auth

 /etc/sudokuers contains the access rules for sudo-ku

 the format is basically the same as for doas: